Neural Posterior Estimation for Stochastic Epidemic Modeling: Application to CRKP LTACH Transmission

 \subsection{CRKP Transmission Model}

-We assume that patients are either uncolonized with CRKP (susceptible) and colonized (infected), and that recovery does not occur.
-To model the spatially-heterogeneous spread of CRKP within the LTACH, we use a stochastic, discrete time SI model adapted from the one described in Section~\ref{sec:si-model} with a few modifications.
-In our simulation experiments, we randomly modeled the turnover of patients (\ref{sec:random-turnover}).
-In our CRKP study, however we know the exact day that patients enter and leave the LTACH along with their test results for CRKP upon arrival.
-We therefore treat patients' visit times and external CRKP infections as fixed conditions of the simulation model.
-In other words, we only simulate the possibility of a patient getting CRKP \textit{within the facility}, based on the (possibly individualized) time-varying force of infection.
-Likewise, we no longer randomly sample the event that a patient enters the facility infected or susceptible but instead treat these events as fixed based on the available admissions screening data.
+Turning now to analysis of CRKP transmission in a LTACH, we adapt the stochastic SI model introduced in the previous section.
+As before, we assume that patients are either uncolonized with CRKP or colonized (infected) and that no recovery occurs.
+We also assume that there are no unobserved cases.
+In our simulation experiments, we modeled turnover of patients and importation of new cases randomly (Section~\ref{sec:random-turnover}), but our dataset gives us knowledge of the exact times that patients enter and leave the LTACH as well as their screening test results for CRKP upon arrival.
+Therefore, we treat patients' visit times and imported infections as fixed events.
+Our model simulates within-facility acquisition of CRKP based on a time-varying and possibly spatially-dependent force of infection.

 The CRKP study tracks $N = 890$ distinct patients over the course of $T = 53$ weeks.
-As before, let $\bX$ be an $N \times T$ matrix of patient infection status, with $X_t^{(i)}$ equaling one if patient $i$ is infected with CRKP at the start of week $t$ and zero otherwise.\footnote{In this case, $i$ indexes individual patients and not fixed locations.} We can think of $\bX$ as the output of the simulation, though we summarize $\bX$ e.g. through the overall case count $\bI$ and location-specific statistics (see Appendix~\ref{app:summ-stats}).
-For fixed simulation parameters, we let the $N \times T$ matrices $\mathbf{W}$, $\mathbf{F}$, and $\mathbf{R}$ denote the facility trace, floor trace, and room trace respectively.
+As before, let $\bX$ be an $N \times T$ matrix of patient infection status, with $X_t^{(i)}$ equaling one if patient $i$ is infected with CRKP at the start of week $t$ and zero otherwise.
+We let the $N \times T$ matrices $\mathbf{W}$, $\mathbf{F}$, and $\mathbf{R}$ denote the facility trace, floor trace, and room trace respectively.
 For the facility trace, $W_t^{(i)}$ equals one if patient $i$ is present in the facility during week $t$ and zero otherwise.
-Lastly, let $\mathbf{V}$ record screening results: for a patient $i$ newly admitted to the facility at time $t$, $V_t^{(i)}$ equals one if the patient tests positive for CRKP during screening and zero if that patient has a negative result.
-As with the simulation experiments, we compute the force of infection based on a homogeneous infection rate $\beta$ or a vector of heterogeneous infection rates $\bbeta$ of length seven (a facility rate, five floor rates, and a room-level rate) (see Equation~\ref{eq:het-hazard}).
-We write out the simulation procedure in Algorithm~\ref{alg:crkp}.
+Lastly, let $\mathbf{V}$ be the record of screening results: for a patient $i$ newly admitted to the facility at time $t$, $V_t^{(i)}$ equals one if the patient tests positive for CRKP during screening and zero if that patient has a negative result.
+We write out the simulation process for generating data in Algorithm~\ref{alg:crkp}.
+Since this process is fully observed, evaluation of the model's likelihood is computationally tractable: we provide a derivation of the likelihood in Supplement~\ref{supp:crkp-model}.